uhhhci/immersive-ngp/README.md

 * Unity 2019.4.29 ( Use the legacy XR manager for compatibility with OpenVR)
 * [instant-ngp](https://github.com/NVlabs/instant-ngp)
 * Unity OpenVR desktop plugin && SteamVR
-* Microsoft Mixed Reality Toolkit MRTK 2.8
+* Microsoft Mixed Reality Toolkit MRTK 2.8 (optional)
 * OpenGL Graphics API
-* Current version of the repository was tested on Windows 10, and Oculus Quest 2.
+* Current version of the repository was tested on Windows 10, Windows 11, using a Oculus Quest 2.

 ## Installation